 Market makers, which are the companies that actually make your trades for you, create the bid price and the ask price and profit off of the spread.
 Typically, stock brokerages “broker” their clients’ transactions by routing their trades to market makers and taking a commission from the clients.
 But Robinhood, being commission-free, makes money by routing their clients’ trades to certain market makers and taking a rebate payment from the market makers themselves.

-This might sound great since Robinhood is taking money from the “big guys” instead of its clients, but here’s the catch: since market makers pay Robinhood to send trades to them, they are forced to widen the bid-ask spread for those trades.
+This might sound great since Robinhood is taking money from the “big guys” instead of its clients, but here’s the catch: since the big guys pay Robinhood to send trades to them, they are forced to widen the bid-ask spread for those trades.
 This means that you, the investor, have to buy your stock at a higher price or sell it at a lower price.

-If you don’t opt for special account services and aren’t planning on making huge trades on Robinhood, your investing experience is literally free.
+If you don’t opt for special brokerage services and aren’t planning on making huge trades, your investing experience is literally free.
 But make sure to keep an eye out for taxes on your short-term and long-term capital gains, dividends, and interest, which you will have to pay regardless of the brokerage you use.

 As you can see, you aren’t completely immune from fees on Robinhood.

 But the account fees you do pay are very typical for similar brokerages, or normal fund fees you pay when you invest in ETFs or mutual funds.

 Some fees are completely optional, like the monthly fee for signing up for Robinhood Gold.
 Robinhood Gold is not at all required, but is helpful if you want to trade on margin, or you’re looking for bigger instant deposits, more interest on your uninvested cash, or better research and data.